 assign a grade or score to a task.
 This would allow our target users to better keep track of and monitor their students

 and their groups progress.
-Implementing this would be adding a new tag
+Implementing this would be adding a new tag to our display for tasks and creating a new

 command similar to that of mark that receives and store the grade or score.